 We couldn’t make a list of things to do without recommending a restaurant, so here it is.
 The Old Florida Fish House is like a family compound with an assortment of activities in addition to food.

 Here is what they have to say for themselves: “Old Florida soul in the heart of 30A nestled on Eastern Lake showcasing coastal flair.
 Whether you are looking for a lunch with a view, a sushi experience like no other, or a traditional Old Florida fresh seafood dinner, we have something for everyone at Old Florida Fish House.”

 Once upon a time the 30A beaches were a secret vacation spot.
 Local families treasured the clean towns and pristine beaches they had to themselves.
-Those same families are the ones today lamenting the traffic and cabana boy bouncers.
-Can’t say we blame them — Our hush-hush holiday jaunt, Cannon Beach, Oregon, suffered the same fate 20 years ago.
+Those same families are the ones today lamenting the cabana boy bouncers, OR they’re the one’s who installed them.

 If you can’t avoid the summer months, just start your days early to get parking and utilize the state parks for your beach excursions.

 Learn our skills for traveling as a family.
 Get our free e-book PDF and jumpstart your family's journey.